SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Weal

-After you make an attack roll with a monk weapon or a unarmed attack increase your critical hit and critical miss range by one.
+After you make an attack roll with a monk weapon or an unarmed attack increase your critical hit and critical miss range by one.
 It resets back to 20 and 1 when you complete a long rest, critically hit, or miss.

 * Woe

-After you make an attack roll with a monk weapon or a unarmed attack, and critically miss, you take damage equal to one roll of your martial arts die.
+After you make an attack roll with a monk weapon or an unarmed attack, and critically miss, you take damage equal to one roll of your martial arts die.

 ### Level 6

 * Propelled Weal

-After you make an attack roll with a monk weapon or a unarmed attack, and critically hit, you refund 1 Ki point.
+After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you refund 1 Ki point.

 ### Level 11

 * Brutal Weal

-After you make an attack roll with a monk weapon or a unarmed attack, and critically hit, you deal additional damage equal to one roll of your martial arts die.
+After you make an attack roll with a monk weapon or an unarmed attack, and critically hit, you deal additional damage equal to one roll of your martial arts die.

 ### Level 17

 * Their Woe

-After you make an attack roll with a monk weapon or a unarmed attack, and critically miss, you instead deal the Woe damage to the target instead of yourself.
+After you make an attack roll with a monk weapon or an unarmed attack, and critically miss, you instead deal the Woe damage to the target instead of yourself.